louisstuart96/beamerauxtheme/README.md

 This theme inherits primitive `sidebar` outer theme, with additional slide entries.

+**Note**:
+1. The entries by `\subsubsection` are excluded.
-**Note**: This theme doesn't support `hideothersubsections` and `hideallsubsections`.
+2. This theme doesn't support `hideothersubsections` and `hideallsubsections`.
 All entries are loaded in the sidebar.
 Other options supported by `sidebar` are OK.

 ## Inner Theme